lanagarmire/SSrGE/README.md

 # SSrGE procedure

 This procedure aims to fit sparse linear models using a binary matrix (n_samples x n_SNV) as features matrix and a gene expression matrix (n_genes x n_samples) as response.
-The procedure a infer sparse linear model (LASSO by default) for each gene (raw in the second matrix) and keep the non-null inferred coefs.
+The procedure infers a sparse linear model (LASSO by default) for each gene (raw in the second matrix) and keeps the non-null inferred coefs.

-This procedure can be used as dimension reduction/feature selection or feature ranking.
-It is based on the scikit-learn library and is easy to re-implement.
-However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure, eeSNVs and gene rankings and can extract SNV and Gene expressions (normalized) matrices from RNA-seq dataset.
+This procedure can be used as  a dimension reduction/feature selection procedure or as a feature ranking.
+It is based on the Scikit-Learn library and is easy to re-implement.
+However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure, performs eeSNVs and gene rankings.

-SSrGE can be used in stand-alone to reduce any single-cell SNV matrix (raw:single-cell, col: SNV (binary)), using a single-cell gene expression matrix (raw: gene-expression (float), col:single-cell).
+SSrGE can be used as a stand-alone procedure to reduce any SNV matrix (raw:single-cell, col: SNV (binary)), using a gene expression matrix (raw: gene-expression (float), col:single-cell).
 However, we have developped two additional modules, included in this package, that can be used to download and process RNA-seq data:
 * [download_ncbi_data](https://github.com/lanagarmire/SSrGE/blob/master/README_download_ncbi_rsa.md): download and extract .sra files from NCBI
 * [SNV_calling](https://github.com/lanagarmire/SSrGE/blob/master/README_snv_calling.md): align reads/infer SNVs and infer gene expression matrices from .fastq files.